robillersomeone/survey_of_distributions/README.md

 known as maximum entropy distribution for processes with waiting times between events... like the waiting time between poisson distributed events

+two constructions
-constructed using exponentials and the gamma function for positive integers:
+- using exponentials and the gamma function for positive integers:
 `Γ(k) = (k − 1)!`
+- using the improper integral from `[0,∞)` for complex numbers

 ### erlang is a case of gamma
 two parameters